STT-Seah/Fintech-Learners/README.md

 If I can do it, I believe the rest of the non tech can do it too, just give yourself more time to practice.

-I hope I can build a Fintech non tech learners community and more non tech learners able to create wonderful projects and share master pieces in Github.
+I hope I can build a Fintech non tech learners community and more non tech learners able to create wonderful projects and share their master pieces in Github.

 Thanks for dropping by to visit this website.